R-Ligier/C-Practice/BinaryTrees.md

 - Algorithm:
-Step 1: Begin searchin g the data from the middle of the list Step 2: If it's amatch, return the index of the data position and eexit Step 3: If not, divide the list using the prob formula and fnd the new middle Step 4: If data is greater than middle, search in higher sub-list Step 5: If data is smaller than middle, search in lower sub-list Step 6: Repeat until match
+Step 1: Begin searchin g the data from the middle of the list

+Step 2: If it's amatch, return the index of the data position and exit

+Step 3: If not, divide the list using the prob formula and fnd the new middle

+Step 4: If data is greater than middle, search in higher sub-list

+Step 5: If data is smaller than middle, search in lower sub-list

+Step 6: Repeat until match

 #### Terminology